Islamic finance products, services and contracts: Mudarabah

 A "mudarabah" (profit sharing) contract is a kind of partnership where one partner (rabb-ul-mal) gives money to another (mudarib) for investing in a commercial enterprise.
 The "sleeping" rabb-ul-mal party provides 100 percent of the capital.
 The mudarib party provides its expertise and management.

-Profits generated are shared between the parties according to a pre-agreed ratio—usually either 50%-50%, or 60% for the mudariband 40% for rabb-ul-mal.
+Profits generated are shared between the parties according to a pre-agreed ratio—usually either 50%-50%, or 60% for the mudarib and 40% for rabb-ul-mal.
 If there is a loss, the first partner "rabb-ul-mal" will lose his capital, and the other party "mudarib" will lose the time and effort invested in the project.

 The structure of mudaraba is very similar to that of venture capital where the venture capitalist finances the entrepreneur who provides management and labor, so that both profit and risk are shared.
 Such participatory arrangements between capital on one hand and labor and management on the other, reflect the view of Islamic banking proponents that under Islam the user of capital would not bear all the risk/cost of a failure.
 And that this would result in a balanced distribution of income and prevent financiers from dominating the economy.